European History - From Prehistory To 19TH Century

 revolution later.
 The important technological advancements during this revolution

-were in the textile manufacturing, invention of steam engine, using of coal as
+were in textile manufacturing, the invention of the steam engine, using coal as

 fuel due to coal mining, steam engine, development of modern machine tools, invention